Four Approaches to Share and Reflect on Our Work

 What makes a demo different from a walkthrough is the noticeable absence of any discussion about the problems the design is trying to solve.
 In the demo, the demonstrator (who doesn’t have to be the designer), narrates their experience as they use the design.

-Whereas the walkthrough is driven by the list of problems, a good demonstration is driven by a scenario.
-“Let’s say a patient, who is experiencing extreme wrist pain, walks into the Emergency Room’s Triage station.
+Whereas a list of problems drives the walkthrough, a scenario drives a good demonstration.
+“Let’s say a patient, who is experiencing extreme wrist pain, walks into the Emergency Room’s triage station.
 We need to get them checked into the tracking system.”
 Now, the demonstrator proceeds to show what the triage nurse’s experience would be, one interaction at a time.

 Demonstrations can be useful, like a walkthrough, for generating a list of issues for an upcoming review.
 However, it can be harder to do well.
 Demonstrations don’t lend themselves to interruptions because it breaks the “suspension of disbelief” that puts the audience member into the experience.